That Time Paul McCartney Was Busted for Growing Weed on His Farm

-At the time of the arrest, McCartney famously stated that a fan had given him the seeds, and he didn't know what would blossom from them (Good one, Paul!).
-Due to this particular arrest, McCartney was denied a visa by the US government.
+At the time of the arrest, McCartney stated that a fan had given him the seeds, and he didn't know what would blossom from them Due to the arrest, McCartney was denied a visa by the U.S. government.
 That ban was ultimately lifted in December 1973.

 Most famous, perhaps, was his bust at the Tokyo airport in 1980, when customs officers discovered cannabis tucked away in his luggage.
-1984 found him in handcuffs in Barbados, again for possession of the "wildwood weed."
+In 1984, he was in handcuffs in Barbados, again for possession of the "wildwood weed."

-"Cannabis is less harmful than rum punch, whiskey, nicotine and glue, all of which are perfectly legal,” said McCartney.
-“I don't think I was doing anyone any harm whatsoever."
+"Cannabis is less harmful than rum punch, whiskey, nicotine and glue, all of which are perfectly legal," McCartney has argued in the past.
+"I don't think I was doing anyone any harm whatsoever."